 There are three games within the series, each of which use the same game engine but expand on their content with each consecutive release.

 Real Flight controls in Macross Triangle Frontier benefits from having a large amount of vertical freedom.
 In missions where land based combat is an option, the altitude ceiling is 4000 (measurement undefined) with maximum speeds capable going beyond 1000 (measurement undefined) depending on the stats of the Variable Fighter used.
 This altitude is technically doubled to a maximum altitude ceiling of 8000 in high altitude levels, but the lowest altitude attainable is 4000.
 While using Real Flight controls, an effective use of slashing style attacks allows for volleys of missiles and gun fire to be focused onto targets; the iconic Macross Missile Massacre.
 This can be done all while maintaining a reasonable distance to evade counterattack or gain distance in the event a humanoid shaped or Variable Fighter enemy attempts to move in for close range combat.
 An immediate, problematic change in game play using RFC is the exaggerated effect of gravity.
 When reducing speed using the designated button altitude loss begins immediately.
 No matter the speed or attitude, the loss of altitude begins immediately.
 Rolling inverted also incurs rapid altitude loss.
 Each of these can negated for the most part by temporarily going to maximum speed or performing an evasive roll.
 Fortunately Macross games are fairly forgiving starting in the sense that ramming into the ground or bouncing off of large enemies does not cause damage or immediately destroy the aircraft.
 The default button layout of the PSP is somewhat of a handicap, especially with a second pair of shoulder buttons being unavailable for a more flight sim friendly setting.
 However, by reassigning multiple buttons the awkwardness can be minimized.
-This will be explained in detail at the end of this article.

 Though there have been a handful of Macross games on the PlayStation 3 (PS3), they are essentially re-skinned versions of missions found on the PSP.
 These PS3 games were bundled with the Blu-Ray movies the missions correspond with.
 That's not exactly a complaint, but for the sake of exploring Real Flight controls further, a different title will be selected.
 Macross 30: Singing Voices Connecting the Galaxy (February 28th, 2013) was released on the PlayStation 3 to commemorate the 30th anniversary of the Macross franchise.
 It features characters, mecha and music from five of the major TV shows and OVAs alongside an original cast and original story.
 It is widely considered to be one of the top, if not the best Macross game in the franchise thus far.
 This semi-open world flight action role playing game allows players to enjoy the freedom to explore large areas.
 Throughout these areas are cities, bandits, aliens, dungeons, side quests, hunting quests, delivery orders, air racing, high speed pursuit missions, boss battles and more.